mrchanche/pub/README.md

 I roll through a good deal of hardware yearly, this is a place to keep my configs, scripts etc...

+### <a href="/gpu">gpu</a>

+Just tracking some gpu specific data here.

-### <a href="/pytorch-benchmark">pytorch-benchmark</a>
+### <a href="/benchmark">benchmark</a>

-A useless but performance tracking heat generator that I need to expand upon tracking tokenization performance over the last couple years.
+Currently a heat generator targeting tokenization performance over the last couple years.
+The code only functions to time GPUs under a specific load.
+I would like to add additional benchmarks here and expand the dataset.

 ### <a href="/ai-ml">ai-ml</a>